humphd/have-fun-with-machine-learning/README.md

 made, where lower is better).
 Ideally we want a network that is able to predict with high accuracy, and with few errors (small loss).

-Initially, our network’s accuracy is 50%.
+Initially, our network’s accuracy is a bit below 50%.
 This makes sense, because at first it’s just “guessing” between two categories using randomly assigned weights.
 Over time it’s able to achieve 87.5% accuracy, with a loss of 0.37.
 The entire 30 epoch run took me just under 6 minutes.